First-principles study of graphene edge properties and flake shapes: Equilibrium Graphene Sheet Shape

-In this section, we investigate the equilibrium shape of a flat graphene sheet, following a procedure akin to that used for determining the equilibrium shape of a 3-dimensional crystal via the Wulff construction (e.g., see Ref.~\onlinecite{Pimpinelli98-book}).
-The first step is to construct a polar plot of the edge energy $E_{\rm edge}$ as a function of the edge orientation angle $\alpha$.
-This is shown in Fig.~\ref{fig:noH-noReconstruction.eps}a for the case of pure, unreconstructed graphene edges using the data from Fig.~\ref{fig:tau-gamma-angle-vs-edge-energy-and-edge-stress.eps}a.
-Next, we construct a ray from the origin at edge orientation angle $\alpha$ on this polar plot.
-Then, we draw a line perpendicular to this ray at the point of its intersection with $E_{\rm edge}$.
-This process is repeated for every point (many points) around the polar $E_{\rm edge}$ versus $\alpha$ plot.
-The inner envelope of these lines represents the equilibrium graphene flake shape.
-This construction and the resultant equilibrium flat graphene flake shape (i.e., that which minimizes the edge energy at fixed flake area) is shown in Fig.~\ref{fig:noH-noReconstruction.eps}a for the case of graphene with no edge reconstruction and without hydrogen termination.
-The equilibrium shape is a hexagon with flat (1,1) armchair edges.
+When $\muHtwo$ is large and negative, the edge free energies are lower in the unhydrogenated case than the free energies of the hydrogenated edges for all edge orientations.
+In this case, we obtain a $G_{\rm edge}$ vs. $\alpha$ polar plot in Fig.~\ref{fig:noH-noReconstruction.pdf}a (we do not show the free energy of the hydrogen terminated edges here since they do not affect the Wulff shape under these conditions).
+Once we have a polar plot for $G_{\rm edge}$, we construct a ray from the origin at edge orientation angle $\alpha$ on this polar plot.
+Next, we draw a line perpendicular to this ray at the point of its intersection with $G_{\rm edge}$.
+This process is repeated for many (in principle, all) points around the polar plot.
+The inner envelope of these lines represents the equilibrium (or Wulff) shape of the graphene flake.
+This construction and the resultant equilibrium flat graphene flake shape (i.e., that which minimizes the edge energy at fixed flake area) is shown in Fig.~\ref{fig:noH-noReconstruction.pdf}a for $\muHtwo = -7.0$~eV.
+The equilibrium graphene flake shape is a hexagon with straight (1,1) armchair edges.

+Performing the Wulff construction for different values of $\muHtwo$, we determine the equilibrium graphene flake shape as a function of hydrogen partial pressure and temperature (as represented by $\muHtwo$).
+These shapes are presented in Figs.~\ref{fig:Wulff-plot-three-by-three-tile.pdf}a-i for several values of $\muHtwo$ in the range $-7.0$~eV $\le$ $\muHtwo$ $\le 0.0$~eV.
+Figures~\ref{fig:Wulff-plot-three-by-three-tile.pdf}a and b show that when $\muHtwo = 0.0 $ or $-1.0$~eV, the equilibrium shapes have straight hydrogen-terminated armchair edges.
+When $\muHtwo=-2.0$~eV, the hydrogenated $30^\circ$ (zigzag) edge appears in the equilibrium shape.
+The hydrogenated zigzag edge becomes increasing dominant for $\muHtwo $ from $-3.0$ to $-5.0$~eV.
+Between $\muHtwo = -5.0$ and $-5.5$~eV, a new feature emerges in the equilibrium graphene flake shape, i.e., hydrogen-terminated armchair edges.
+These edges grow in prominence with decreasing $\muHtwo$.
+Finally, at $\muHtwo = -7.0$~eV, the equilibrium shape is again a hexagon with straight armchair edges, as at $\muHtwo = 0.0$~eV.
+However, for $\muHtwo = -7.0$~eV these edges are not hydrogenated while at $\muHtwo = 0.0$~eV they are.